-Adopted by the 55th WMA General Assembly, Tokyo, Japan, October 2004 and amended by the 60th WMA General Assembly, New Delhi, India, October 2009
+Adopted by the 55th WMA General Assembly, Tokyo, Japan, October 2004 and amended by the 60th WMA General Assembly, New Delhi, India, October 2009 and by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020

-In the treatment of their patients, physicians use drugs, instruments, diagnostic tools, equipment and materials developed and produced by commercial enterprises.
+In the treatment of their patients, physicians use medicines, instruments, diagnostic tools, equipment and materials developed and produced by commercial enterprises.
 Industry possesses resources to finance expensive research and development programmes, for which the knowledge and experience of physicians are essential.
-Moreover, industry support enables the furtherance of medical research, scientific conferences and continuing medical education that can be of benefit to patients and the entire health care system.
+Moreover, industry support enables the progress of medical research, scientific conferences and continuing medical education that can be of benefit to patients and the entire health care system.
 The combination of financial resources and product knowledge contributed by industry and the medical knowledge possessed by physicians enables the development of new diagnostic procedures, drugs, therapies, and treatments and can lead to great advances in medicine.

-However, conflicts of interest between commercial enterprises and physicians occur that can affect the care of patients and the reputation of the medical profession.
-The duty of the physician is to objectively evaluate what is best for the patient, while commercial enterprises are expected to bring profit to owners by selling their own products and competing for customers.
+However, conflicts of interest between commercial enterprises and physicians occur and can affect the care of patients as well as the reputation of the medical profession.
+The duty of the physician is to objectively evaluate what is best for the patient and to promote the patient-physician relationship, while commercial enterprises are expected to bring profit to owners by selling their own products and competing for customers.
 Commercial considerations can affect the physician's objectivity, especially if the physician is in any way dependent on the enterprise.

 Rather than forbidding any relationships between physicians and industry, it is preferable to establish guidelines for such relationships.
-These guidelines must incorporate the key principles of disclosure, avoidance of obvious conflicts of interest and the physician's clinical autonomy to act in the best interests of patients.
+These guidelines must incorporate the key principles of disclosure, transparency, avoidance of conflicts of interest and promoting the physician's ability to act in the best interests of patients.